-WELCOME TO THE LOIRE VALLEY
+WELCOME TO THE MAJESTIC LOIRE VALLEY!

 A cheerful cooking adventure combined to a French romantic destination known for its magnificent chateaux, spectacular scenery, and exquisite gastronomy… THIS IS UNIQUE!

 The Loire Valley, from two to three-hour distance from Paris, is one of the most attractive region in France.
 This is the heart of France history with the most stunning royal chateaux overlooking majestic Loire, Cher and Vienne rivers.
 This tour pays tribute to the Queen Eleanor of Aquitaine buried in the abbey of Fontevraud, the Plantagenets who lived in Chinon, and to the glorious Renaissance era with Chenonceaux.

 Cooking with Corinne in the Loire Valley matches gourmet experiences and cultural adventures.
 The tour starts and ends in Tours, one-hour distance by TGV train from downtown Paris and 1h50 from Charles-de-Gaulle international airport.

 This original program, designed by Corinne Preteur, includes three morning and afternoon cooking classes followed by food & wine pairing tasting lunch or dinner.
 Each one lasts about 3 hours, and it’s taught in English.
 It leaves half-days for visits and guided cultural tours.
 You will visit local producers, and experience the food market shopping.
 Chenonceaux and Amboise royal chateaux will be visited in a full-day excursion.